Updated:

 This can also prevent accidents arising from lightning shocks.
 Kite strings should only be made out of strings and not wires.

 Since the direction of movement of a kite is controlled by wind and the kite flyers run behind them, the risk of personal injury is high.
-Personal injuries result from the participant’s inattention to their surroundings6.
+Personal injuries result from the participant’s inattention to their surroundings.

 Injuries include falls from rooftops and uneven ground and collision with objects such as trees and other players.
-Since the strings are normally coated with abrasive substances, players may sustain injuries from cuts or abrasions on their hands or when they come into contact with the strings7.
+Since the strings are normally coated with abrasive substances, players may sustain injuries from cuts or abrasions on their hands or when they come into contact with the strings.

-To prevent personal injury, fliers and other players should wear gloves to prevent hand injuries, a person should get into good shape and train adequately on how to maneuver the kite, and players must take their time to have a general overview of the terrain of the surrounding land before the start of the game.
+To prevent personal injury, fliers and other players should wear gloves to prevent hand injuries, a person should get into good shape and train adequately on how to manoeuvre the kite, and players must take their time to have a general overview of the terrain of the surrounding land before the start of the game.

 Kite flying can be dangerous to other players and non-players too.
 It can distract drivers and when flown close to airports, can impede visibility and hamper flight operations.
-Large kites can cause injury to people when they are cut down, a player can also injure others while attempting to entangle a cut down kite using a Laggi.
+Large kites can cause injury to people when they are cut down, a player can also injure others while attempting to entangle a cut-down kite using a Laggi.

 To prevent these injuries, kites should be flown away from main roads and highways.
 Flying of large kites is prohibited within 2 miles from airports.
-Laggis should be of light weight and easily held, besides, their lengths must be monitored to prevent injury to other players.
+Laggis should be of lightweight and easily held, besides, their lengths must be monitored to prevent injury to other players.

 Bibliography